isaaceindhoven/php-code-sniffer-standard/README.md

 </ruleset>
 ```

-Modify the excluded paths and/or include custom rulesets for your project.
+Change the name of the ruleset, modify the excluded paths and/or include custom rulesets for your project.

 ### Usage